15 Best Things To Do In Odessa, TX - Karta.com

 4. Stonehenge Replica

-The Stonehenge Replica in Odessa, Texas, offers a unique glimpse into ancient history, right in the heart of West Texas.
+The Stonehenge Replica offers a unique glimpse into ancient history, right in the heart of West Texas.
 Constructed in 2004 by Chris Stanley, a University of Texas of the Permian Basin (UTPB) art professor, this intriguing monument serves as both a cultural artifact and a modern educational resource.
 Designed to replicate the original Stonehenge's size and orientation, it stands as a testament to human creativity and historical curiosity.

 Located on the UTPB campus, this replica is slightly smaller than its ancient counterpart, with limestone blocks standing about two-thirds the height of the original stones.
 The arrangement forms a circle approximately 70 feet in diameter, inviting visitors to explore and contemplate the astronomical precision and engineering skills of ancient civilizations, blending educational experiences with a visually striking structure.